 Season them with pepper to taste.

 We thought it would be better to get started with something unique so we gave our twist to the quesadilla.
+Several nutritionists swear by the health benefits of eating spinach quesadillas because one can have direct control over the ingredients and portion size.

 Our Healthy Mushroom Spinach Quesadilla now has two of the tastiest ingredients, namely spinach and mushroom, along with the ridiculously sinful cheddar cheese.
 If you make these at home, you would know that the aroma shall come out when the tortilla is fried in cheese perfectly.